 - Captain Marvel aka Shazam's greatest enemy and Evil Counterpart, Black Adam has pointy ears for no adequately explained reason.

 - Fan works set in Middle-earth mention the pointy ears of elves far more often than J. R. R. Tolkien's original books.
-In some fan stories, one tells elf from man by looking at its ears.
-An elf might disguise itself as a man merely by covering its ear tips.
-Contrast canon, where an elf is more than just its ears.
-In The Lord of the Rings, Sam can identify elves just by hearing their voices.
-Faramir knows that hobbits can't be elves, because elves are "fair to look upon".
+In some fan stories, characters identify elves by their ears.
+An elf might disguise itself as a mortal man by covering its ear tips.
+(Tolkien does not use the ears.
+In The Lord of the Rings, characters can identify elves by hearing their voices.)

 - In A Far Green Country, Nellas covers her ears.
 Some other characters see through the disguise and know that Nellas must be an elf.

-- Home with the Fairies comes close to canon.
-When Maddie first hears the elves, they don't sound human.
-When she first sees an elf, she faints.
-She guesses that they might be fairies, elves or nymphs.
+- Home with the Fairies has Maddie finding creatures that might be elves, fairies or nymphs.
 Maddie needs a glimpse of pointed ears (hidden under hair) to decide that they are elves.

 Films — Live Action

 - Blink from X-Men: Days of Future Past.
 Although why the ability to create portals would also give her pointy ears isn't known.
 It could be just a peculiar side-effect of having Teleport Spam abilities since Nightcrawler and Azazel also have them.